Symbolic Quantum-Trajectory Method for Multichannel Dicke Superradiance

+he resulting “winner-takes-all”~\cite{mok2025} ground-state selection resembles a dissipative many-body phase transition: the steady state of the Liouvillian acquires a nonanalytic dependence on the ratio of cooperative decay rates, with a susceptibility that diverges logarithmically with $N$.
+This connects multichannel Dicke superradiance to experimentally studied nonequilibrium critical phenomena in driven-dissipative platforms~\cite{Fink2017NatPhys,Carmichael2015breakdown,minganti2018spectral,Sieberer2016RPP}, while keeping the control knob minimal (a ratio of collective decay rates).
+Extensions to include local decoherence, weak symmetry breaking, and driving/pumping mechanisms can be treated within permutation-invariant frameworks in extension of this work.

 \textbf{Acknowledgments -} We acknowledge financial support from the Max Planck Society and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 429529648 -- TRR 306 QuCoLiMa (``Quantum Cooperativity of Light and Matter'').
 SFY acknowledges the NSF via PHY-2207972.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/COE1].

 \onecolumngrid

 {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}